aryamansrivastava/DevTinder-Web/README.md

 - Login and see if your data is coming properly in the store
 - Navbar should update as soon as suer logs in
 - Created Cpmponents folder and add constants file
+- You should not access other routes without login
+- If token is not present, redirect user to login page

 ## Body